meovang9999/new-to-excel/README.md

 # Data Analyst Job Market Dashboard (Excel)

 This is my first time using Excel, and this dashboard is also my very first Excel project.
-I created it to apply the skills I’ve just learned and to explore how Excel can be used to analyze real-world data.
+I created it to apply the skills I’ve just learned.

 # Project Purpose
 This project was created as a way for me to apply and reinforce what I’ve recently learned in Excel.
 It focuses on building a functional and insightful dashboard using only core Excel features.